Another Evil: Synopsis

-During a trip to their cabin in the woods so that the father Dan can work on his paintings, the Papadakis family experiences supernatural phenomenon that prompts them to seek out someone who can rid their house of ghosts.
+During a trip to their cabin in the woods so that the father Dan can work on his paintings, the Papadakis family experiences supernatural phenomena that prompts them to seek out someone who can rid their house of ghosts.
 The first person they hire, the laid back Joey, confirms that their house is haunted by two ghosts but tells them that there is no need to get rid of them, as the ghosts are benign and the phenomenon was only them trying to make contact.
 Unhappy with this, Dan chooses to hire demonologist Os on the recommendation of his friend George, who claims that Os can effectively exorcise ghosts.

 Dan chooses to remain in the cabin with Os, who proves to be a very eccentric person prone to over-imbibing and periodic rages fueled in part by his impending divorce.
 His actions periodically make Dan uncomfortable, however the two bond one night after Os captures one of the two ghosts.
 Os tells Dan a story about how he caught gonorrhea from the Devil, who appeared to him as a beautiful woman, and Dan confesses that his paintings, which depict a black circle in the middle of a canvas, have no deep meaning to them despite the public claims stating otherwise.
 Eventually Os's actions become too much and Dan deliberately lies that the remaining ghost left the home due to Os's actions.
 The two celebrate by drinking aged canned wine, however the following day Os claims that the second ghost has returned.
 Dan admits that he lied due to Os's strange actions and states that the two are not really friends, which hurts the other man.
 Shortly thereafter Os comes to the conclusion that Dan accidentally opened up a portal to another realm, bringing over a demon that possessed Dan's son Jazz.

 Unconvinced, Dan demands that Os leave the cabin, only to be knocked out and tied up.
 While he is unconscious Dan's wife Mary and son Jazz arrive at the cabin and are also captured and handcuffed.
 Os makes several attempts to exorcise Jazz using wind-up toys and cards featuring naked women, which bewilders Jazz, who claims that he is not possessed.
 Upset that he is not making any headway, Os calls a priest for advice and is advised to kill the demon inside Jazz.
 He chooses to do so by burying Jazz alive as he had several other items during the course of the film to supposedly rid them of their power.

 Left alone in the cabin, Mary and Dan witness the supposedly captured ghost wander into the room and drop the handcuff key, implying that Os is not actually able to get rid of ghosts.
 Now free, Dan manages to overpower Os and free his son just as the police arrive.
 The film ends with Dan and his family going to the hospital for care and Os in jail.